openintegrationhub/salesforce-connector/README.md

 ### getOrganizations
 This trigger will get all organizations (account's) from the associated Salesforce account and pass them forward.
 By default it will only fetch the first 100000 entries.

+### getOrganizationsAndContacts
+This trigger will get all organizations (account's) and all persons (contact's including the reference to the organization / account) from the associated Salesforce account and pass them forward.
+By default it will only fetch the first 100000 entries of each type.

 ## Integrated Transformations